zothsu/z-thedev.tech/README.md

 This project outlines the steps taken to create a hardened, self-hosted Docker server running on a Linode VPS.
 It includes setup and deployment of a secure web server with HTTPS using Caddy and Let's Encrypt.

+For a detailed daily breakdown, refer to the [Docker Server Setup](dockerServerSetupJournal.md) in this repo.

 ## Overview
 The goal of this project is to create a reproducible, secure, and minimal Docker-based environment to serve static or containerized web content.
 Caddy is used as the primary web server due to its automatic HTTPS features.